WebisoftWebisoft

 Feasibility: High

-The spec is clear — pure functions, deterministic output, full formula trace, unit-tested against GMC's existing Excel models.
-This is standard engineering done carefully.
-There is one parked item (CMHC vs conventional normalization benchmarks) that requires a working session with the GMC advisory team before the CMHC engine is finalized.
-We would schedule this in Month 1 and use conventional-first sequencing to avoid blocking progress.
-The underwriting engine is the highest-scrutiny module in the build and receives exhaustive testing before any live deal touches it.
+Pure TypeScript functions, deterministic output, full formula trace, unit-tested against GMC's existing Excel models.
+One parked item — CMHC vs conventional normalization benchmarks — requires a working session with the GMC advisory team before the CMHC engine is finalized.
+We schedule this in Month 1 and sequence conventional-first to avoid blocking progress.
+This module gets exhaustive testing before any live deal touches it.

 Document Ingestion